freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-basic-string-and-array-methods-by-building-a-music-player/660ae3eeef9ad289bece426b.md

 # --description--

 In the previous projects, you used regular functions.
 But in the rest of the projects, you will be working with <dfn>arrow functions</dfn>.
-In the next few steps, you will learn about arrow functions and how to use them.
+The next few steps will focus on teaching you the basics of arrow functions.

 An arrow function is an anonymous function expression and a shorter way to write functions.
 Anonymous means that the function does not have a name.
 Arrow functions are always anonymous.